 Officers and directors shall not run for, nor hold, state elective office but may run for nonpartisan local public elective office after consultation with the LWVK Board, and with the President of the affected local League.

 Officers and directors shall not serve in any position in a political party.

 - Campaign Contributions.

 Officers and directors may not attend fundraising events or make campaign contributions for any partisan race.

 A Board member shall not indicate her/his political affiliations or candidate preferences at any level of government in the media, including on social networking sites or other public venues that also prominently identify her/him as a member of the LWVK Board.

-- Situations that may require board approval: state appointments; visible support of a candidate (yard signs, phone calls, etc. where you are not anonymous); leadership in an organization that endorses candidatees.
+Examples include state appointments; visible support of a candidate (yard signs, phone calls, etc. where you are not anonymous); leadership in an organization that endorses candidates.

 Obtain clearance from the Board before there are problems.
 All individual advocacy is personal.
 Do not speak for the League unless authorized; League’s nonpartisan policy protects our reputation and our tax status.